bernhardhuber/tgftools/README.md

 ```

 Next you can convert the convert the file dependency_tree.tgf using this
-commandline tool, like
+command line tool, like

 ```
 java -jar target/tgftools-1.0-SNAPSHOT-tgfmain.jar \
   --file=dependency_tree.tgf --convert-puml
 ```

-The above comman will read the file dependency_tree.tgf, and
+The above command will read the file dependency_tree.tgf, and
 output a plantuml representation to stdout.

 ## References